Straw bale gardening has grown in popularity over the years, especially for smaller homesteads.

 When looking at what vegetables grow best in a straw bale, you’ll find those that need nutrient-rich environments are the best option.

-Zucchini, gourds, pumpkins, and cucumbers are just a few examples of the easiest vegetables to grow for this environment.
+A zucchini plant, gourds, pumpkins, and cucumbers are just a few examples of the easiest vegetables to grow for this environment.
+Growing lettuce also works well with strawbale gardening.

 Also, it’s a great way to manage plants that require a lot of space to grow.
 A few other essential vegetables to add to your straw garden include: